api-platform/docs/deployment/heroku.md

-# Deploying an API Platform on Heroku
+# Deploying an API Platform app on Heroku

 [Heroku](http://heroku.com) is a popular, fast, scalable and reliable *Platform As A Service* (PaaS).
 As Heroku offers a free plan including database support trough [Heroku Postgres](https://www.heroku.com/postgres), it's